mike-herman/DirectMailAPI/README.md

   - It automatically creates a `/docs` endpoint with nice documentation of the contents.
 - The code utilizes the [pydantic](https://pydantic.dev/) framework.
 - The model itself is developed in the project and consists of a pickled `sklearn` model.
+- While not shown in this project, I use Postman to check both local and production APIs.

 # Project Organization